 Entrance screening services include but are not limited to screening for weapons, prohibited items, and other security threats, utilizing the Court’s entrance screening equipment and Contractor’s own equipment, including hand wands.

+Protection services include but are not limited to accompanying judicial officers and/or court staff to designated areas or for court events.

 Patrol services include but are not limited to patrolling court locations for safety, security threats, and compliance with Court policy and vehicle codes, including issuing parking citations.

 The Court makes no guarantee of the minimum or maximum number of court locations to be serviced, the number of staff required, or the coverage hours for each court location.